Bachelor of Science in biomedical engineering

 Embrace opportunities to develop as an engineer and a medical professional in the bachelor of science in biomedical engineering program at Wayne State University.

-Hone your studies with a concentration in biomaterials, biomechanics or biomedical instrumentation, and put your learning into practice in co-op placements, internships and your capstone design project.
+Hone your studies in biomaterials, biomechanics or biomedical instrumentation, and put your learning into practice in co-op placements, internships and your capstone design project.

 Contact BME Academic Advisor Namrata Murthy for questions regarding admission procedures and requirements.